benchan79/weather-app/README.md

 ## Installing without Netlify CLI

 If you do not plan to deploy using Netlify, then there is no need to install the netlify CLI.
-However, you do need to append `REACT_APP_` to all the environment variables names so that Create-React-App knows where to look for the keys.
+However, you do need to append `REACT_APP_` to all the environment variables names in the `.env` file and the frontend script files so that Create-React-App knows where to look for the keys.

+For example:

 ```text
 // .env